Last Updated on September 11, 2021 by lindseymahoney

-If you have followed me for a while, you know by now my love for the book Joyful by Ingrid Fetell Lee.
-I was so inspired after reading this book, I share it with everyone!
-I passionately believe that everyone should live in a home that gives them energy every day and brings them joy.
-This book has helped me to understand how simple design choices can brighten our mood.
+I passionately believe that everyone should live in a joyful home that gives them energy every day.
+If you have followed me for a while, you know my love for the book Joyful by Ingrid Fetell Lee.
+This book has helped me to understand how simple design choices can brighten our moods.

 In the book, the author researches what brings us joy in life and came up with 10 different aesthetics.
 I am sharing these 10 aesthetics today and included examples of how each one can be used in your own home.

 Our world becomes layered.
 It contains joy that can be seen and others that lie just below the surface of everyday life; and with each joy we uncover, we are reminded that we are the architects of our own delight, the makers of our own luck.Ingrid Fetell Lee